Hive-Systems/pyfair/docs/getting_started.rst

 variates.
 For the sake of simplicity this example will use normally distributed random variates.

-First we will estimate TDF.
-Recall that TDF is the number of threats that occur whether or not it result in a loss (which is represented by a positive number).
+First we will estimate TEF.
+Recall that TEF is the number of threats that occur whether or not it result in a loss (which is represented by a positive number).
 Here we estimate that if leave these ports open, we will see around 50,000 attempted intrusions with a standard deviation of 10,000